Pre-registration training for childminders in England

 - include how to record accidents and incidents appropriately.

 PACEY works with Tigerlily Training to provide a suitable paediatric first aid qualification, ideal for your initial training.
 The course is delivered by experienced tutors with an understanding of childcare settings.
 Their experience in delivering learning will give you the knowledge, skills and confidence required to effectively administer first aid, as well as meet the requirements of registration.
-Plus, PACEY members get an exclusive discount, paying just £79.
+Plus, PACEY members get a 10% discount.

 Your Disclosure and Barring Service (DBS) check